benjamin-s-hobbs/reading-notes/301-Read03-NetworkSegmentation.md

   * Network segmentation can also minimize mishaps, errors, and/or insider threats by limiting the impact to operations throughout an organization.
 Since this occurs inside an org, the robustness of the firewall would not really assist much without hindering day-to-day processes, but segmentation could.

 What is a screened subnet?

-Cameras, ID card scanners, locked doors and biometrics are just a few examples of what type of security?
-Physical Security
+[From Wikipedia](https://en.wikipedia.org/wiki/Screened_subnet#:~:text=A%20true%20DMZ%20is%20a,located%20behind%20a%20screening%20router.)

+* A protected area of a network usually maintained separately from the external network (The Internet) via a router, and even another (internal) router - creating a perimeter network, or demilitarized zone (DMZ).

+* All DMZs are screened subnets, not all screened subnets are considered DMZs.

 ## What is CIDR notation?

 From Michael N. ["CIDR Block Notation Explained in 2 Minutes"](https://medium.com/@ethicalentrepreneur/cidr-block-notation-explained-in-2-minutes-1010ec0dbc15) Updated Aug 15, 2018 (accessed June 1, 2023)

 Classless Inter-Domain Routing (CIDR) is a method for allocating IP addresses and organizing IP routing.
 According to Wikipedia, it was created to slow the growth of routing tables and the rapid exhaustion of IPv4 addresses.

 * What is a CIDR block?